-Mark is a seasoned, commercial litigator and dispute resolution expert with nearly 30 years of success in arbitrations, asset recovery, bankruptcy litigation, complex commercial litigations, equity receiverships, mediation, Ponzi schemes, and regulatory and securities litigation under state and federal securities laws (and FINRA) both domestically and internationally.
+Mark is a seasoned litigator and highly skilled in dispute resolution with nearly 30 years of success in arbitrations, asset recovery, bankruptcy litigation, complex commercial litigations, equity receiverships, mediation, Ponzi schemes, and regulatory and securities litigation under state and federal securities laws (and FINRA) both domestically and internationally.
+He is Co-Chair of Quarles & Brady’s Securities Litigation Team and Chair of the Tampa Office Securities Litigation Practice.

-Mark currently serves as a court-appointed federal equity receiver in connection with the In Re Kinetics action. www.kineticreceivership.com.
-This comes after Mark served faithfully for nearly a decade as one of the core leaders and strategists involved in the court-appointed representation of Securities Investor Protection Act (SIPA) Trustee Irving Picard and working for his lead counsel David Sheehan in global efforts to recover billions in assets for the Fund of Customer Property.
-Mark was one of a only handful of attorneys in the world to interview the disgraced financier in prison as part of the Trustee’s investigation.
+Mark currently serves as a court-appointed federal equity receiver in connection with the In Re Kinetics action.www.kineticreceivership.com.
+This comes after Mark served for nearly a decade as one of the core leaders and strategists involved in the court-appointed representation of Securities Investor Protection Act (SIPA) Trustee Irving Picard and working for his lead counsel David Sheehan in global efforts to recover billions in assets for the Fund of Customer Property.
+Mark was one of the few attorneys in the world to interview Mr. Madoff in prison as part of the Trustee’s investigation.
 Mark also served the Recovery Initiative as the first Chair of the Expert and Settlement Committees, as well as leading multiple teams involved in billions in settlements and litigations against managers, investment advisors, domestic and international feeder funds and other financial institutions.

 In addition, Mark is a skilled and trusted dispute resolution expert, who advises, manages and counsels an array of clients and industries, including, investment bankers, managers, hedge funds, fund of funds, the financial services industry, media companies, start-ups, construction and real estate developers, Fortune 500 and private equity companies, and executives, officers and directors, prior to and upon the commencement of high-stakes litigation.
 Mark is routinely sought out by members of the media for comments on high-profile litigation and regulatory enforcement matters arising from Ponzi schemes, insider trading and other economic frauds.